Probing quark transverse momentum distributions in the Color Glass Condensate: quark-gluon dijets in Deep Inelastic Scattering at next-to-eikonal accuracy: Discussion

 In this paper we have studied the process of quark-gluon dijet production in DIS at high energy in the CGC.
 Such process is mediated by a quark exchange in the $t$-channel and thus it is sub-eikonal.
 Going to the correlation limit of almost back-to-back jets, we have established the relation with the unpolarized quark TMD distribution at small $x$.

+At this stage, we would like to comment on the difference between the quark TMD appearing in our results and the one appearing in Ref. \cite{Marquet:2009ca}.
+In the present manuscript, the operator definition of the quark TMD (up to regularization issues) is obtained from the analysis of the cross section and therefore it is the full quark TMD distribution containing both sea and valence contributions.
+By contrast, in Ref. \cite{Marquet:2009ca}, the authors calculate SIDIS in the dipole approach, in pure gluon background field, and interpret part of their result as the sea contribution to the quark TMD.
+This is analog to write, in the collinear factorization, the sea contribution to the quark PDF as the gluon PDF convoluted with a coefficient accounting for a gluon to quark extra step of DGLAP evolution.

 The determination of the quark TMD distributions proposed here relies on the identification of quark-gluon jets in DIS.
-In the case of light quarks, such identification is challenging and even ill-defined, see e.g. \cite{Larkoski:2017jix,Kogler:2018hem} and refs. therein.
-One possibility would be considering heavy flavor jets, whose discrimination from light quark or gluon jets is better established.
+In the case of light quarks, such identification is challenging, see e.g. \cite{Larkoski:2017jix,Kogler:2018hem} and refs. therein.
+However, machine learning techniques might improve the discrimination of light quarks and gluon jets in the future \cite{Lee:2022kdn}.

+Another possibility would be considering heavy flavor jets, whose discrimination from light quark or gluon jets is better established.
 The expressions provided in this paper consider quark masses so they can be applied for heavy flavors.
 Of course, that would restrict the study to heavy flavor TMD distributions in the target.

 On the other hand, the process studied here competes with the eikonal production of a quark, an antiquark and a gluon at partonic level, where the quark and gluon fragment into separate jets and the antiquark does not belong to these two tagged jets.
 Even though this process is of higher order in $\alpha_s$ compared to the mechanism studied in this manuscript, in the high energy limit it is enhanced since it is an eikonal contribution and not a next-to-eikonal one.
 A proper comparison of both mechanisms in the EIC kinematics requires a dedicated effort and it is beyond the scope of this work.
 Nevertheless, it is expected that the contamination by this background mechanism can be significantly reduced by imposing appropriate experimental cuts.